-Since our founding in 2009, Great Dane Friends of Ruff Love has had a lot of great success with rescues.
-To date, we’ve saved well over 300 dogs!
+Since our founding in January 2009, Great Dane Friends of Ruff Love has had a lot of great success with rescues.
+To date, we’ve saved nearly 600 dogs!
 We owe it all to our tireless volunteers and wonderful adopters.
 Thank you!

 “I think Baron is a great success story.
 We have fallen in love with this breed because of him.
 When we first contacted GDFRL, we only knew we loved big dogs.
 We had a black lab and a black german shepherd/lab mix.
 Both were from our local shelter.
 While both very different in personality and temperament, they were both extremely lovable and fun.
 We had never had a Dane.

 We chose Baron from your website.
 He just looked perfect.
 We got a chance to meet him at his foster mom’s house when he was 3 months old.
 Yep, perfect.
 When I picked him up that day, he never hesitated.
 Baron marched right out to my car and jumped in the back.
 It was almost like he knew I was going to be his forever Mommy.
 He didn’t doubt me.
 Now, a year and a half later, Baron is the center of attention.
 He gives the greatest kisses, and we love the lean!
 He is such a happy boy.
 Baron is just plain sweet.
 He naps on the couch with a pillow.
 I guess he is a little bit spoiled too.

 We really don’t know what we would do without him.
 He is the first one at the door when I come home from work!
 We go to the dog park almost everyday so he can run and play.
 We have since lost our oldest shepherd/lab and adopted another little shepherd puppy.
 Baron taught her the ropes!!!